xmos/lib_xua/doc/rst/opt_pdm.rst

      - Description
      - Default
    * - ``XUA_NUM_PDM_MICS``
-     - The number of mics to enable (0 for disabled)
+     - The number of mics to enable (0 for disabled).
+This enables compilation of the PDM to PCM code also.
      - ``0`` (disabled)
    * - ``PDM_MIC_INDEX``
      - Defines which input channel the mics map to